-Anna joined Big Society Capital in November 2012.
-Since then she has been particularly focused on our investments into social banks and social property funds.
+Anna joined Big Society Capital in November 2012 as a member of the investment team.
+Since then she has been involved in a range of our investments and projects, with particular experience in social banks, social property funds and community investment.
 Following Big Society Capital’s investment into Charity Bank in March 2014, she has been a member of their Board.

 Anna was previously a Director in Merrill Lynch’s Financial Institutions Group where she advised UK banks and insurers on strategy, IPOs, mergers and acquisitions.
 Unbeknownst to many she studied Experimental Psychology before this - and is Scottish.